hundredyearfarms/Hundred-Year-Farms/README.md

 - [Commercial scale heat, electricity, and char](https://www.reset-energy.com/en/syngasmart-plants-use-cases-applications-and-benefits/)
 - [Farm scale 25kW heat, electricity, and char](https://www.allpowerlabs.com/products/product-overview)

-**Smart Contracts**: Smart (automated) contracts that help manage project capital have the potential to lower projects costs and that could make agroforestry more cost competitive and lead to higher rates of carbon sequestration.
+**Smart Contracts**: Smart (automated) contracts that help manage project capital have the potential to lower projects costs and that could make agroforestry more cost competitive and, in turn, lead to higher rates of carbon sequestration.
 All of the smart contract platforms are still in early development and may require a decade or more to mature, however, in the meantime it is worth planning for their potential use since they could prove to be highly effective.

 The paper listed below from the US Federal Reserve (St Louis), the OASIS Standards Body - Baseline Protocol, and the Ernst & Young blockchain intiative summarize the opportunities and tools that are being researched for application to our agroforestry project.